- January 24-27, 2022 daily, 1:00-4:30pm EASTERN Time

 Understand the historical background of Title VI of the Civil Rights Act of 1964 and the environmental justice movement; understand the Federal Laws, and regulations and guidance of Title VI, environmental justice, NEPA and LEP; and receive resources to address these requirements.

-- Use this course, subsequent case studies, and exercises as planning tools to identify potential impacts of proposed actions on low-income and minority populations, as well as other disadvantaged groups (e.g., elderly, disabled, youth).
+- Use this course, subsequent case studies, and exercises as planning tools to identify potential impacts of proposed actions on low-income and minority populations, as well as seniors, youth, and persons with disabilities.

 - Understand how equity issues in transportation planning and operations will lead to better service, planning, and delivery.

-- Apply course content to help ensure equitable distribution of public transportation resources; thus, public transportation providers and users will benefit.
+- Apply course content to help ensure equitable distribution of public transportation resources to the benefit of public transportation providers and users.